 The second lawful basis covers you for most of the processing you will do as a company, processing that is required in order for you to complete the contract.
 For example, if you're shipping a product you will need to process the name and address of the customer in order to send the parcel, however, there would be no need to know their date of birth unless the product is age-restricted.

 Number 3 is an easy one, you can process data if you are required by law to do so, in most cases this will be if you're in a legal profession or have been asked by law enforcement to carry out a specific task.
 You will also have legal obligations such as storing invoices for 6 years that are covered by this lawful basis.

 You're unlikely to ever use this lawful basis but it basically means, you are allowed to process the personal data of an individual if it is necessary to protect their life.

 The processing is necessary for you to perform a task in the public interest or for your official functions, and the task or function has a clear basis in law.
 It's unlikely you'll use this one but it's available if you qualify for it.

-We're often asked this, and basically you have to understand that electronic marketing such as email and sms are also covered by PECR (Privacy and Electronic Communications Regulations) which are more detailed and actually overide the Legitimate interest rules for these channels.
-Put simply, though you can market to an individual using the Legitimate interest basis, if you're doing so by Email or SMS you have to comply with PECR which means unless you have acquired consent you would be sending unsolicited communications which isn't allowed.
+We're often asked this, and basically, you have to understand that electronic marketing such as email and SMS are also covered by PECR (Privacy and Electronic Communications Regulations) which are more detailed and actually override the Legitimate interest rules for these channels.
+Put simply, though you can market to an individual using the Legitimate interest basis, if you're doing so by Email or SMS you have to comply with PECR which means unless you have acquired consent you would be sending unsolicited communications which are not allowed.

 If you'd like us to review your data collection processes and check you're using the correct legal basis, enter your sites URL into our Free Site Audit and we'll check it out for you!Category: